 Low income families with an income may get financial aid.
 Residents in a crisis, regardless of income, may be given free items.
 Those range from school supplies, furniture to hot meals or Christmas toys in the Hillsboro area.
 There are also free government internet programs, health clinics, and other resources listed below.

 You can receive housing assistance from the Home Access and Repair for the Disabled and Elderly (HARDE) program.
 The program provides grants and/or low-interest loans to low- and moderate-income Washington county residents so that they can improve and repair their homes.
 Including taking such actions as repairing deteriorated siding or roofing, fixing a broken door or windows, repairing plumbing or electrical systems, replace or repair defective heating systems and structural defects.
 The maximum grant or low interest loan that is available through the HARDE program is $3,500.

-In addition, the loans and grants also can be used to improve accessibility needs, such as providing wider doorways, including adding ramps, adding shower rails, grab rails, lower kitchen counters and cabinets, elevated toilets, roll-under sinks, installing security devices and door handles.
+In addition, the loans and grants also can be used to improve accessibility needs, such as providing wider doorways, including adding ramps, adding shower rails, grab rails, lower kitchen counters and cabinets.
+Or the loans can pay for elevated toilets, roll-under sinks, installing security devices and door handles.

 Qualifications for the home repair assistance program include being disabled or elderly (62 or older), being a Washington County resident, having an urgent need for the improvements or repairs, or accessibility improvements, and people applying also must meet income guidelines.
 Dial (503) 846-8814 to learn more.